-Policing is an incredibly valued service, and the Police Legacy scheme assures our families that there is an organisation prepared to assist them with their emotional, financial, education and welfare needs should anything happen to their loved ones in the line of duty.
+Policing is an incredibly valued service, and the NT Police Legacy scheme assures our families that there is an organisation prepared to assist them with their emotional, financial, education and welfare needs should anything happen to their loved ones in the line of duty, whilst serving or retired.

 HOW WE HELP

-A Legator is appointed by the Board of Management for each Legatee Family.
-The Board channels advice, assistance and information via the Legator to the family.
-The Legator communicates to the Board any difficulties being experienced by the family.
+A NT Police Legacy ‘Legator‘ is appointed by the Board of Management for each NT Police Legacy Legatee Family.
+The Board channels advice, assistance and information via the NT Police Legacy Legator to the NT Police Legacy family.
+The NT Police Legacy Legator communicates to the Board any difficulties being experienced by the family.

-- By far the greatest annual expenditure covers the 'Educational Grants' we provide for all NT Police Legatee children ranging from pre-school to the end of their tertiary education, including apprenticeships
+- By far the greatest annual expenditure covers the ‘Educational Grants’ we provide for all NT Police Legacy Legatee children ranging from pre-school to the end of their tertiary education, including apprenticeships and TAFE opportunities.

 - Annual ‘Field of Excellence Grants’ are also available